edgedb/edgedb/docs/intro/projects.rst

   $ cd ~
   $ edgedb
-  edgedb error: no `edgedb.toml` found and no connection options are specified
+  gel error: no `edgedb.toml` found and no connection options are specified
     Hint: Run `edgedb project init` or use any of `-H`, `-P`, `-I` arguments to specify connection parameters.
 See `--help` for details
   $ edgedb -I my_instance